Ryan Savoia

 Ryan Savoia (born May 6, 1973) is a Canadian retired professional ice hockey centre.
+He played 3 games in the National Hockey League with the Pittsburgh Penguins during the 1998–99 season.
+The rest of his career, which lasted from 1995 to 2008, was spent in the minor leagues and then in Europe.

 Biography

 Savoia was born in Thorold, Ontario.
 As a youth, he played in the 1987 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from St. Catharines.
 He later played three games in the National Hockey League for the Pittsburgh Penguins, during the 1998–99 NHL season.
 Savoia was also a member of the 1999–2000 Canada men's national ice hockey team.
 He led the team in scoring with 21 goals, 30 assists, and 51 points.